johnrudolph/beast-master/rules.md

 # Introduction

-You are 1 of the Colossi who rules over this dangerous island.
+You are one of the Colossi who seeks to rule over this dangerous island.
 Your goal is to prove your might and become the most renown Colossus.
 As a Colossus, you will create new Acolytes to do your bidding, control territory around the island, and collect Gold and Cards.
 But beware: Colossi also control Beasts, and will kill your Acolytes in a heartbeat.
-Prove yourself to the gods by outwitting the other Colossi, controlling Environments, and reaching 50 Gold before your opponents.
+Outsmart and overpower your opponents over the course of 3 Ages to become the most renown Colossus.

 # Components

 ## Board
 The island has 27 spaces.
-The island starts empty, but will eventually be filled with Loot and varied environments.
+The island starts empty, but will eventually be filled with tiles that grant you rewards at Harvest.

 ## Colossi
 You are a Colossus, and you lead a fleet of Acolytes.
 Colossi cannot die, and remain on the island for the entire game.

 ## Acolytes
 Acolytes move like Colossi, but die frequently.
 - Any time an Acolyte is pushed off the edge of the island, it dies.
-- Lots of cards, Beasts, and other things will kill your Acolytes.
+Some cards, Beasts, and tiles will kill your Acolytes.
 - When your Acolytes die, they return to your hand, and can be played again on future turns.

 ## Beasts
 Beasts are monsters who haunt this island.
 Each has a passive effect and a special Lair Environment that causes a big action.
-In each game, you will play with 2 randomly selected Beasts.

 ## Gold
+The player with the most Gold at the end of the game wins.
 Track how much Gold you have on the Gold tracker.
-If you collect 50 Gold, the game ends and you immediately win.
 Gain Gold from cards and by harvesting spaces to claim the rewards from Environments, Loot, and Gold cubes.
 Any time you gain or lose Gold, update the Gold tracker.

 ## Environments
 Environments are special tiles with potentially big rewards.
 Control an Environment at Harvest to claim its rewards.

-## Loot
+## Grass tiles
-Loot gives you smaller rewards.
-Harvest a space with Loot to claim its rewards.
+Grass tiles simply grant you rewards at Harvest.
+Control a Grass tile to claim its rewards.

-Types of Loot:
+Types of Loot on Grass tiles:
-- **Gold**: For each golden Loot, collect 1 Gold.
+- **Gold**: gain 1 Gold.
-- **Cards**: For each blue Loot, draw 1 Colossus Card.
+- **Cards**: draw 1 Colossus Card.
-- **Traits**: For each green Loot, gain 1 Trait.
+- **Traits**: gain 1 Trait.

-Note: Loot is different from special environments.
-Some cards and Beasts will grant your rewards related to Loot.
-Those rewards do not apply to special environments.

 ## Water tiles
 These tiles are essentially empty spaces, and you treat them just like you treat the borders of the board.
 Colossi, and Beasts cannot move onto them.
 If Acolytes are pushed onto them, they die.
-Each Epoch will instruct you where to place Water tiles, and these can shift throughtout the game.
+Each Age will instruct you where to place Water tiles, and these can shift throughtout the game.

 ## Gold cubes
 Some Environments and Beasts will leave Gold cubes on the board.
 If you Harvest a space with Gold cubes, you will collect them.
 Gain a Gold on the Gold tracker, and return the Gold cubes to the bank.